d3vote/XSolutions-Configurable-Cash-Register/README.md

-# Configurable Cash Register
+### Configurable Cash Register

 Welcome to the Configurable Cashier Register project!
-This project is an attempt to create a configurable, modular cash register system that can be easily tailored to the needs of various restaurants.
-This project is implemented in Java.
+This app offers a range of features to make managing a restaurant easier.

 ## Features
-- Customizable product list
+__User-Features:__

-- Customizable number of tables
+- Customization of the number of tables
+- Addition and removal of products from receipts
+- Automatic receipt creation and saving
+- Payment options including cash and card
+- Virtual receipt printing

+__Admin-Features:__

-- Customizable tax rates
+- Adjustment of tax rates
-- Login system with username and password
+- Implementation of a login system with username and password
-- Ability to add new users by the admin
+- The ability to add new users
-- Ability to add unlimited & customizable Products
+- Unlimited, customizable product list with Title, Price, Description, and an Image

 ## How to run
 There are two ways to run the Application: From IDE (e.g. IntelliJ) or to install an actual release from [here.](https://github.com/d3vote/XSolutions-Configurable-Cash-Register/releases)